-If you are not happy with anything about the way the Union has dealt with you or a group that you are a part of, below are the instructions for making a formal complaint.
+If you're not happy with how the Union has dealt with you or a group that you're a part of, you can make a formal complaint.

-If you are not sure who you should complaint to, please send your complaint to Daniel Nasr, President (firstname.lastname@example.org) and Dave Lewis, Chief Executive (email@example.com).
+If you're not sure who you should complain to, please contact Sara Bafo, President (firstname.lastname@example.org) and Ed Nedjari, Interim Chief Executive (email@example.com).

 With any complaint, we aim to:

-- Resolve the complaint as fairly and as swiftly as possible
+Resolve the complaint as fairly and swiftly as possible

-Some are complaints about the conduct of a member of staff, which have a very clear process on how we deal with them.
-Sometimes they are a bit more complex, particularly when it comes to elected officers – as they are covered by a number of different procedures and processes.
+If your complaint is about the conduct of a member of staff, we have a very clear process in place.
+Sometimes, complaints can be a bit more complex, particularly when it comes to elected Officers – as they're covered by a number of different procedures and processes.
 The complaint handlers will formally acknowledge receipt of a complaint, and will notify you as to how it will be dealt with as soon as practically possible.

 Complaints about Goldsmiths College